ylipacbio/IsoSeq-3.0/README.md

 __Cluster__

-IsoSeq Cluster performs isoform level clustering using the Iterative Clustering and Error correction (ICE) algorithm, which iteratively classifies full-length non-chimeric ccs reads into clusters and builds consensus sequences of clusters using `pbdagcon`.
+Iso-Seq Cluster performs isoform-level clustering using the Iterative Clustering and Error correction (ICE) algorithm, which iteratively classifies full-length non-chimeric CCS reads into clusters and builds consensus sequences of clusters using `pbdagcon`.

 ICE is customized to work well on alternative isoforms and alternative